civo/status/content/issues/2022-04-22-services-unavailable-lon1.md

 ---

+11:28  GMT

+Workloads are starting up again now, shouldn't be long.

+---

 10:48  GMT

 We are noticing stoppages across a subset of virtual machines running in the LON1 region.
 We are working to restore these now.
 The vast majority of LON1 workloads remain unaffected (and other regions are unaffected).